RabbyXQ/cseku_wpl_24_land_management_system/README.md

 npm start
 ```

-You also can use ther package managers.
+You also can use other package managers.